-How Will Tech Jobs Change in 2023?
+How Will Working in Tech Change in 2023?

 After nearly three years of Covid-fueled disruption in the supply chain and the way we work, some new truths have emerged for tech workers and the people who employ them.
 Among those truths: Remote work is here to stay.